varvv/contract-deployments/mainnet/2025-04-23-upgrade-fault-proofs/README.md

 ### 3. Produce Simulation

 Run one of the following commands in your terminal based on which signer you are.
+Please note that blind signing must first be enabled on your Ledger.

 Security Council signer: